hemidactylus/katasandbox/repair-improvements/step3.md

 At this point the SSTables on the two nodes are in disagreement: Node1 "thinks" there are ten rows, Node2 "thinks" there are 112.

-We avoid checking this with explicit queries since they would likely trigger the mechanism known as "read repair", designed to restore data consistency as a consequence of a read request and would void our efforts to artificially create the mismatch in the first place!
+_NOTE:_ We avoid checking this with explicit queries since they would likely trigger the mechanism known as "read repair", designed to restore data consistency as a consequence of a read request; this would void our efforts to artificially create the mismatch in the first place!

 Currently, data consistency is violated, i.e.